Video Preparation

 Videos are compressed in two ways:

-- Files are larger, but sync is rock-solid
+- Files are larger, but results are more stable

 Recommended Formats